Skip to content

 The useful output is a rule, template, or plan an operator can review with the team and later move into the inventory system.

-Safety stock estimate
+Safety stock in units

 Extra units to hold above expected demand during lead time.